Vietnam.vn - Nền tảng quảng bá Việt Nam

 Procession at Tien La Temple Festival.

 Mr. Quach Van Thoan, Tien La village, Doan Hung commune said: Never before has the water procession been held on such a large scale and with such a large crowd as this year.
-Participating in the water procession is a joy for the local people, everyone is excited and carries with them the belief of a year of good luck, favorable weather, and successful production.
+Participating in the water procession is a joy for the local people, everyone is excited and brings with them the belief of a year of good luck, favorable weather, and successful production.

-Mr. Vu Van Thang, member of the Tien La Temple Management Board, Doan Hung Commune, shared: This year, we arranged 3 dragon boats, drums, flags, and an octet orchestra playing a bustling procession from Tien La Temple to the junction of the Luoc River with the Red River and Tien Hung River to perform the ritual of drawing water into the jars, because this is where the water is clean and pure.
-The elders lowered the woven cloth ropes into the river and used a ladle to scoop 9 buckets of water and pour them into the jars with the meaning of completeness, fullness, and fertility.
+Mr. Vu Van Thang, member of the Tien La Temple Management Board, Doan Hung Commune, shared: This year, we arranged 3 dragon boats, drums, flags, and an octet orchestra playing a bustling procession from Tien La Temple to the intersection of the Luoc River with the Red River and Tien Hung River to perform the ritual of drawing water into the jars, because this is where the water is clean and pure.
+The elders dropped the woven cloth ropes into the river and used a ladle to scoop 9 buckets of water and pour them into the jars with the meaning of completeness, fullness, and fertility.
 This custom has always been considered a special cultural feature of the Tien La Festival and is the opening ritual for other rituals at the festival.

 Ms. Nguyen Thi Diep, a tourist from Hanoi, shared: This is the first time I have come to the festival, the atmosphere is very solemn and respectful.
 Witnessing the rituals feels very new and attractive.
 What impressed me most in the water procession was the image of a very long procession.
 Next year, my family and I will return here to participate in the festival.